-Treatment bottles are 10 oz roll-on bottles that are used to apply the remedy topically at least 4 times throughout the day.
+Treatment bottles are 10 ml roll-on bottles that are used to apply the remedy topically at least 4 times throughout the day or 1oz dropper bottles.

 Workshops and Sessions are available as part of employee wellness programs.
 Corporate Programs result in enhanced productivity and employee relations.